TKKG: Tim

 Peter Timotheus Carsten is the leader of the TKKG gang, who are named after the initial letters of their names or nicknames.
 Tim is 14, but mentally and physically far ahead.
 A tanned athlete, he particularly enjoys judo (he has a brown belt) and volleyball.
 For two years (at the beginning of the series) he's been living in a famous boarding school, and is pupil of class 9b.
 His father, an engineer, had a fatal accident when Tim was only 6 years old.
 Tim's mother, a book-keeper, works hard to earn enough money for the expensive school money for their son.
 Tim loves adventure and hates injustice, and has a big crush on Gabby, of whom he is very protective.

 Previously, Tim was originally called Tarzan by his friends because of his athletic prowess, but he did not want to be compared with this 'half-finished bodybuilder' after he had seen a very bad movie about him (the change actually came about because the name Tarzan was trademarked at the time).

 Karl

-The smartest of the quartet, Karl Vierstein is sometimes nicknamed Computer because he has an eidetic memory; whatever he's read he never forgets - perhaps because his father is a professor for Maths at the local university.
+The smartest of the quartet, Karl Vierstein is sometimes nicknamed Computer because he has an eidetic memory; whatever he's read he never forgets - perhaps because his father is a professor of mathematics and physics at the local university.

 He goes into the same class as Tim, but he does not live at the boarding school.
 He is tall and lanky, but not athletic.
 He is nearsighted and is virtually helpless without his glasses, which he polishes whenever he's nervous.